-Currently, this tool supports the TCAD DF-ISE data format and requires the .grd and .dat files as input.
+For the DF-ISE format, the mesh converter requires the .grd and .dat files as input alongside the parameter parser = df-ise.
 Here, the .grd file contains the vertex coordinates (3D or 2D) of each mesh node and the .dat file contains the value of each electric field vector component for each mesh node, grouped by model regions (such as silicon bulk or metal contacts).
 The regions are defined in the .grd file by grouping vertices into edges, faces and, consecutively, volumes or elements.